The Scott Resort & Spa

 The Scottsdale Resort Model, and Where The Scott Fits

 Scottsdale has developed one of the American Southwest's most concentrated resort corridors, with properties ranging from large-footprint conference hotels to intimate design-led retreats.
 The segment that tends to attract Michelin's hotel editors sits between those poles: mid-scale in key count, deliberate in amenity programming, and positioned on or near the main arterials that give guests walkable or short-drive access to the Old Town dining and nightlife circuit.
 The Scott Resort & Spa, at 4925 N Scottsdale Road, occupies exactly that band.
-Its 2025 Michelin Selected designation, drawn from the guide's US hotels programme, places it alongside a curated set of properties that met the inspectors' threshold for consistent quality across hospitality, physical comfort, and guest experience — not a starred distinction, but a meaningful editorial endorsement from a body that assesses hotels by the same rigour it applies to restaurants.
+Its 2025 Michelin Selected designation places it alongside a curated set of properties that met the guide's threshold for consistent quality across hospitality, physical comfort, and guest experience.

 That context matters in Scottsdale, where the hotel market ranges from the historic grandeur of the Arizona Biltmore, A Waldorf Astoria Resort to newer design-led entrants like The REMI, Scottsdale, Autograph Collection and lifestyle-positioned properties such as Canopy by Hilton Scottsdale Old Town.
 The Michelin Selected tier tends to reward properties that deliver a coherent guest experience rather than maximum scale, and The Scott's inclusion suggests it performs reliably on those terms.
 For comparison, the Hotel Valley Ho and Royal Palms Resort and Spa represent adjacent options in the same city with their own editorial positioning, but Michelin's 2025 selection is the trust signal that anchors The Scott in a recognisable quality tier for travellers making cross-property comparisons.